-This Study was single center, open labelled RCT.
-All patients undergoing renal and simultaneous kidney-pancreas transplant were recruited in the study.
-The Trial followed the CONSORT 2010 Guidelines (Fig 1).
-The Protocol was approved by the University of Western Ontario Research Ethics Board (Protocol number 103618).
+This study was single-center, open-label, randomized, clinical trial.
+All patients undergoing renal and SPK transplant were recruited in the study.
+The trial followed the CONSORT 2010 guidelines (Fig. 1).
+The protocol was approved by the University of Western Ontario Research Ethics Board (protocol number 103618).